janKekanSan/jankekansan.github.io/pages/lipu/what-is-toki-pona-lili.md

 The word "fruit" is broad, covering all kinds of fruit.

-And describing the one fruit you wanted was enough!
+And all you needed to do was describe the fruit you wanted!

 In Toki Pona, every word is like this: broad and descriptive!